-Inappropriate Terminology Reason Appropriate Terminology 'handicapped', 'mentally These terms can prompt Person with a disability/persons different', 'physically negative images.
-You should with disabilities or impairments. inconvenienced', and not use condescending 'physically challenged' euphemisms to describe disabilities.
+Inappropriate Terminology Reason Appropriate Terminology 'handicapped', 'mentally different', 'physically inconvenienced', and 'physically challenged' These terms can prompt negative images.
+You should not use condescending euphemisms to describe disabilities.
 They reinforce the idea that disabilities cannot be dealt with up front.
-"The disabled" 'Disabled' defines people as a 'Disabled people' is acceptable to problem group and denies some persons with disabilities, but individuality. in South Africa (and in line with the UN Convention on the Rights of
+Person with a disability/persons with disabilities or impairments.
+"The disabled" 'Disabled' defines people as a problem group and denies individuality.
+'Disabled people' is acceptable to some persons with disabilities, but in South Africa (and in line with the UN Convention on the Rights of